Herbie Goes Bananas: Reception

-Herbie Goes Bananas was poorly received and is widely considered to be the weakest film in the Herbie franchise.
+Herbie Goes Bananas was met with mixed reviews, and is widely considered to be the weakest film in the Herbie franchise.
 Most film critics remarked that the series felt tired, and had run its course, with Leonard Maltin commenting that there was "one amusing scene where the VW turns matador; otherwise, strictly scrap metal."
 Maltin (who rated the film 1½ out of 4) added that the plot dealt with its cast "encountering all sorts of 'hilarious' obstacles along the way."
 Phil Patton, author of the book Bug: The Strange Mutations of the World's Most Famous Automobile, observed that the Herbie franchise was "a game of diminishing returns: Herbie Goes Bananas...is filled with 'south of the border' clichés and stereotypes."
 The film has a 40% rating on the website Rotten Tomatoes, while on Metacritic, it has a weighted average score of 55 out of 100 based on 4 critic reviews, indicating "mixed or average" reviews.